KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: _Dex(s)iua_ [theonym]
 PIE: \*deḱs-wo- "right" (IEW: 190)
 COGN: Lat. _dexter_, Gr. _deksiterós_, OCS _desnъ_, Alb. _djathtë_
 ETYM: The Insular Celtic forms are derivable from \*dexswo-, while the Gaulish name _Dexsiua_ points to \*dexsiwo-, which is the expected form, in light of the cognates in other IE languages (cf. also Gr. _deksiós_ < \*deḱsiwo-).
 The meaning "south" is derived from the main principle of orientation in the Celtic and IE tradition, by facing the rising sun (cf. also OIr. _túath_ "left, north" < PCelt. \*towto-.
+Another derivative from the same PIE root is MW _destl_ "orderly, tidy", probably from \*dexstlo-.
+W _des_ [m] "system" (hapax) and MIr. _des_ "arrangement, order" are poorly attested, but, in principle, they could be from the same root.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="di">\*dī "from, of" (prep)</a>
 GOID: OIr. _di, de_ [aspirating, +dat.], _dí­_-